 Poison Ivy, Oak and Sumac

-The areas most likely to be affected are hands, arms, face or legs.
+The areas most likely affected are hands, arms, face or legs.
 Scratching the rash can spread the inflammation to other parts of the body.
-Redness, swelling and itching usually begin to heal after the second day that the rash appears.
-Normally a person can be completely healed within fourteen days of contact.
+Redness, swelling and itching usually begin to heal after the second day of the rash appearing.
+Normally a person can be completely healed within fourteen days of first contact.

 Treatment